 Having trouble getting your head around the refugee crisis?
-Patrick Kingsley, the Guardian's migration correspondent, chooses the best books on refugees.
+New York Times reporter Patrick Kingsley, formerly the Guardian's migration correspondent, chooses the best books on refugees.
 He explains his choices to Ziad Ghandour, himself a refugee from Syria.

 It’s very interesting that you compare a classical epic to refugees’ experience.